lfoppiano/document-qa/README.md

 ## Getting started

-- Select the model+embedding combination you want ot use
+- Select the model+embedding combination you want to use
 - Enter your API Key ([Open AI](https://platform.openai.com/account/api-keys) or [Huggingface](https://huggingface.co/docs/hub/security-tokens)).
-- Upload a scientific article as PDF document.
+- Upload a scientific article as a PDF document.
 You will see a spinner or loading indicator while the processing is in progress.
 - Once the spinner stops, you can proceed to ask your questions

  ![screenshot2.png](docs%2Fimages%2Fscreenshot2.png)